 Approach and History

 Our Approach.
 We operate as an independent non-profit ecumenical organization.
 The core of our business is mental health counseling.
-We also provide spiritual direction, disability determination testing for North Carolina, and educational outreach.
+We also provide spiritual direction and disability testing for clients referred by NC Disability Determination Services.

 We strive to offer hope and healing to community members experiencing pain and difficulties in their lives.
 We see many clients who face significant challenges that interfere with daily functioning at work, school and home and impair important relationships with family, friends and others.
 We assist clients with a wide range of concerns including depression and other mood related disorders, anxiety, eating disorders, trauma, grief and loss, life transitions and family issues.
 Our goal is to help our clients address their concerns and to live full, engaged lives.